-1. The structure of the tomb inside the rotunda, the aedicula, closed due to the pandemic lockdown.
+1. The structure of the tomb inside the rotunda, the aedicula.
 (Photo: Ami Meitav).
 2. The rotunda and the aedicula, the structure of the tomb with the crowd filling it in the pre-pandemic days.
 3. The Great Dome of the Rotunda.

 The Church of the Holy Sepulcher stands above the place where Jesus of Nazareth was crucified and buried.
 The Romans sentenced him to death by crucifixion and he was led in a procession, carrying a cross on his shoulders, from the palace of the Roman governor to a quarry that then stood outside the city walls.